Cannonball (film): Production

 Producer Sam Gelfman wanted to make a film about the Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash race.
 After the success of Death Race 2000, he hired Paul Bartel to direct and David Carradine to star, and set up the film at Fox.
 However Fox decided not to make it.
 Gelfman had Don Simpson rewrite the script then obtained finance from a group of investors including New World, Run Run Shaw and Gustave Berne.

+Roger Corman told Bartel that Death Race 2000 would have been more successful had it been more realistic and so Bartel made Cannonball as the answer.

 Bartel later said he worked for a year on Death Race 2000 for $5,000 "so when it was finished I desperately needed money.
 The only thing anybody wanted from me was another car picture, hence Cannonball.
 Corman had drummed into me the idea that if Death Race had been 'harder' and 'more real' it would have been more popular.
 Like a fool, I believed him".
 Bartel says: "I am not, and never have been, very much interested in cars and racing" so he decided to load up the film "cameos and character gimmicks that did interest me".
 His favorite scene was the one where Bartel, playing nightclub owner Lester Marks, plays the piano and sings while two gangsters beat up Bennie Buckman (Dick Miller).

 The cameo by Sylvester Stallone is uncredited, while Roger Corman and Simpson appear as district attorneys.
 Directors Joe Dante, Jonathan Kaplan, Allan Arkush and Martin Scorsese have cameos, and former beach movie star and The Transformers voice actor Aron Kincaid appears in a small role as one of two cops who pull over the girls in the van.

 Reception

 The film was chosen to open the Edinburgh Film Festival.
 However it was less successful than Death Race 2000.

+Roger Ebert gave the film 1 star but criticized the humor and the logic of the film.
+Time Out similarly critiqued Bartel's "disregard for narrative in favour of a series of jokes."